FirasKrifa/FirasKrifa/README.md

 <h3><samp><b> Hey there!
 I'm Firas Krifa <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></b></samp></h3>
+<h4><samp> I am a Software Developer, and Content Creator with extensive experience in the entire project life cycle, from concept to implementation to integration.
+I am an expert at problem-solving, technical leadership, communications, and presentations.

-<h4><samp> Student with Passionate about new technologies and AI.
-Always open for tech talks and Collaboration in AI, Web & Mobile development and other tech projects....</h4></samp>
+I enjoy working in teams, partnering, and pair programming and I have extensive professional experience in the Information Technology industry, in which I provide clear strategic guidance through multiple projects with Passionate about new technologies and AI.
+Always open for tech talks and Collaboration in AI, Web & Mobile development and other tech projects....

+Aside slapping my keyboard till something magical emerge, i write articles  and also contribute to open source.

+ </h4></samp>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=geekyvyas" alt="yajush" /> </p>